 When my husband asked me to sew a mask for him, AND I had a refashion I wanted to complete, an idea (albeit a creepy one) was born.

-Here’s How to Refashion a DIY Face Mask & Matching Dress.
+Here’s How to sew an Easy DIY Face Mask (& Optional Matching Dress)

 Yep.
 It’s as weird as it sounds, but these are weird times.
 If feeling “unfashionable” was keeping even one person from wearing a mask when in public and this changes that one person’s mind, it will have all been worthwhile.